 Hackers may try to access an app’s codebase to steal its IP or leverage its weaknesses.
 Code obfuscation makes it harder to do so by rendering the codebase unreadable.
 Techniques used in code obfuscation include:

 Code obfuscation slows down hackers by making code and data unintelligible to read.
 However, it’s not a complete solution.
-For comprehensive protection, developers integrate other techniques.
+To provide comprehensive protection, developers integrate additional techniques.

 Hackers may attempt to steal or misuse the data stored in an app.
 Whitebox cryptography prevents this from happening by hiding the app’s stored encryption keys.
 It creates a special cryptographic architecture to mask algorithms and unique app data.
 Even if the original app’s algorithms are readily available, a hacker may still be unable to locate encryption keys due to whitebox cryptography.

 Hackers may attempt to modify an app’s code to steal data or compromise its functionality.
 Anti-tampering tools prevent this from happening.
-These tools detect and block attempted app changes.
+These tools detect and block attempts to change apps.
 A few anti-tampering measures include:

 Anti-tampering techniques are challenging to bypass, making them an effective deterrent against hackers.

 Structural techniques protect apps at the code level, but RASP elevates protection while the apps are running.
-It surveys the app for odd behavior that indicates a potential attack and responds in real-time.
+It scans the app for odd behavior that could indicate a potential attack and responds in real time.
 For example, if a hacker attempts to inject false code into the app, RASP can intercept the attack and block it.

 RASP is particularly useful for mobile apps and software running in cloud environments.
-It successfully thwarts real-time attacks, so hackers can’t take advantage of vulnerabilities.
+It successfully thwarts real-time attacks, so hackers can’t exploit vulnerabilities.

 Encryption converts sensitive data into unreadable text so that it can’t be interpreted by unauthorized parties.
 To view encrypted data, a party must have access to the app’s decryption key.

 Integrity checking is similar to checksum verification.
-It stores a secret value within the app’s algorithm that’s calculated when the app is opened.
+It stores a secret value in the app’s algorithm, which is calculated when the app opens.
 The value acts as the app’s signature.
-If any changes are made to the code (even simple ones, like changing a single character), the secret value and calculated value won’t match, which signals potential app tampering.
+If any changes are made to the code (even simple ones, such as changing a single character), the secret value and the calculated value won’t match, which signals potential app tampering.

 If an integrity check fails, app administrators receive an alert, and the app may be disabled.